 Once you’ve been cleared, the good news is that there are ways to improve your pregnancy fatigue!

-Here are five lifestyle adjustments you can make to fight pregnancy fatigue and feel more rested.
+5 lifestyle adjustments to ward off pregnancy fatigue and feel more rested

 Okay, we know—duh.
 But there’s science behind this seemingly obvious piece of advise.
 While all adults should get between 7 and 9 hours of sleep per night, pregnant women need to add 1 to 2 hours to that.
 Simply put, you need more sleep when you are pregnant.
 It is crucial to listen to your body so when your body is tired, sleep.